Big Brother (Australian TV series) season 9

 The ninth season of the Australian reality television series Big Brother, also known as Big Brother 2012, was the first to air on the Nine Network who signed a deal with Southern Star Group in September 2011 to broadcast the show.
 The season began with a pre-recorded launch show on 13 August 2012.
 Benjamin Norris was announced the winner of the ninth season on 7 November 2012, making him the first openly gay person to win the Australian version of Big Brother.
 Benjamin proposed to his boyfriend, also named Ben, during the show's finale.

 This season introduced Sonia Kruger as the new host of Big Brother.
 Mike Goldman continued his role of providing voice over narration for the show.
 The production was based at the same compound, located within the Dreamworld theme park, that had been used in all previous Australian seasons.
 This season also use some of the game mechanics from the Secret Story franchise.
+In this season, Big Brother was voiced by Leon Murray.
+Unlike the stricter and more authoritarian tones of previous voice actors such as Nick Colquhoun, Murray adopted a friendly and jokey style, often interacting with housemates in a more lighthearted manner.
+He maintained this approachable and humorous style throughout the 2013 and 2014 seasons, continuing the shift away from the more punitive tone of earlier years.